arman-ali-dev/learnJava/Interview Question-And-Answers/question-and-answer.md

 ## 55. Describe the purpose and usage of the "final" keyword in Java.
 The final keyword in Java is used to restrict modification of variables, methods, and classes.
 A final variable cannot be reassigned, a final method cannot be overridden, and a final class cannot be inherited.
 It is useful for security, immutability, and optimization in Java programs.

+## 56. Why can private members be accessed through reflection in Java?
+In Java, private members can be accessed through Reflection API because it allows modifying access controls at runtime.
+By using setAccessible(true), Java bypasses access restrictions, enabling access to private variables and methods for debugging, testing, and frameworks like Hibernate and Spring.

+## 57. Discuss the different scopes of member variables in Java.
+1. Instance Variables: Declared inside a class but outside methods; belong to an object and exist as long as the object exists.</br>
+2. Class Variables (Static): Declared with static inside a class; shared among all objects and exist throughout the program.</br>
+3. Local Variables: Declared inside a method; exist only during method execution and must be initialized before use.</br>
+4. Block Variables: Declared inside a block ({ }); exist only within that block and are inaccessible outside it.

+## 58. What is reflection in Java, and what are its common uses?
+Reflection in Java is a runtime mechanism that allows inspecting and modifying classes, methods, and fields dynamically.
+It is part of the java.lang.reflect package and enables accessing private members, invoking methods, and creating objects dynamically.
+Reflection is widely used in frameworks like Spring, Hibernate, and JUnit for dependency injection, ORM, and testing.
+However, it can impact performance and security if not used carefully.

+## 59. Is the FileNotFoundException a checked or unchecked exception in Java?
+FileNotFoundException is a checked exception in Java that occurs when a specified file is missing or inaccessible.